gbgtechradar/demos/2017-03-15/ironFunctions/README.md

 ### What would I use it for?

 I would consider using IronFunctions for asynchronous heavy workloads; like image processing & number crunching.
-Sandbox environments is a particularly interesting use case.
+Sandboxes, and development environments is a particularly interesting use case.

-On a more speculative level, I think it might be used to realize Pipelines as code (CI/CD), but this would require some assembly.

 I like the way IronFunctions is leaning on standards and best practices - and might be tempted to test it for Microservices with CQRS.
 ##### Would that be Nanoservices?

+Since it runs in Kubernetes, I would be interested in experimenting with a combined solution for microservices & FaaS.

 ### What would I avoid